vedph/cadmus-doc/migration/rendering/architecture.md

 As you can see from Figure 1, this pipeline uses:

 1. a **text part flattener** (`ITextPartFlattener`), used to flatten a layered text (i.e. one text part, plus any number of text layer parts) into a set of _text segments_.
 Each segment is a text linked to zero or more annotations from layers.
-Text is segmented into segments according to the layer(s) selected for rendering.
+Text is split into segments according to the annotation layer(s) selected for rendering.
 With no layer, we will have a single segment; with 1 layer only, the segmentation will reflect the distribution of its annotations; with multiple layers, the segmentation is the result of flattening the segments from annotations from all the layers.
 Once segments are defined, they get projected into a linear tree, where each segment is the child node of the node representing the previous segment.

 2. zero or more **text tree filters** are applied to the tree to add metadata to its nodes or even reshape the tree as desired.
 Here we could also have branching, e.g. with binary trees to provide parallel segmentation strategies in TEI rendition.